MicrosoftDocs/entra-docs/docs/identity/authentication/howto-authentication-passwordless-deployment.md

 ### Platform Credential for macOS

 To enable Platform Credential for macOS;
-- Your Mac must have an operating system of at least macOS 13 Ventura (macOS 14 Sonoma is recommended), and that the configuration steps are done through the [Microsoft InTune admin center](https://intune.microsoft.com/#home).
+- Your Mac must have an operating system of at least macOS 13 Ventura (macOS 14 Sonoma is recommended), and that the configuration steps are done through the [Microsoft Intune admin center](https://intune.microsoft.com/#home).
 - The device must be MDM enrolled with SSO extension payload configured to support Platform Single Sign-On (PSSO) with the UserSecureEnclaveKey.

-Support for other Mobile Device Management (MDM) providers will be added in future releases.

-### macOS Platform Single Sign-On with SmartCard
+### macOS Platform single sign-on with SmartCard

-To enable macOS Platform Single Sign-On (PSSO) with SmartCard, your Mac must have an operating system of at least macOS 14 Sonoma, and that the configuration steps are done through the [Microsoft InTune admin center](https://intune.microsoft.com/#home).
+To enable macOS Platform single sign-on (PSSO) with SmartCard, your Mac must have an operating system of at least macOS 14 Sonoma, and that the configuration steps are done through the [Microsoft Intune admin center](https://intune.microsoft.com/#home).

-Support for other Mobile Device Management (MDM) providers will be added in future releases.

 ## Plan the project